pauleaster/rust_add/readme.md

             └───release
 ```
 The root C++ repo is stored here: [c_rust_call](http://aus-srv-dev2.lumen.com.au/paul.easter/c_rust_call) and the rust repo is stored as a git submodule here [rust_add](http://aus-srv-dev2.lumen.com.au/paul.easter/rust_add).

-After installing rust and creating a library with:
+After installing rust, create a library with:

 `cargo new rust_add --lib`

 This creates a rust library: